Pai gow poker: Win reckoning

-If each of the player's hands beats each of the banker's corresponding hands, then he wins the bet.
-If only one of his hands beats the banker then he pushes (ties) in which case neither he nor the banker wins the bet.
-If both of his hands lose to the banker then he loses.
+If each of the player's hands beats each of the banker's corresponding hands, then the player wins the bet.
+If only one of the player's hands beats the banker then they push (tie), in which case neither they nor the banker win the bet.
+If both of the player's hands lose to the banker then the player loses.

-On each hand, ties go to the banker (for example, if a player's five-card hand loses to the banker and his two-card hand ties the banker then the player loses); this gives the banker a small advantage.
-If the player fouls his hand, meaning that his two-card hand outranks his five-card hand, or that there are an incorrect number of cards in each hand, there will usually be a penalty: either re-arrangement of the hand according to house rules or, typically, forfeiture of the hand.
+On each hand, ties go to the banker (for example, if a player's five-card hand loses to the banker and their two-card hand ties the banker then the player loses); this gives the banker a small advantage.
+If the player fouls their hand, meaning that their two-card hand outranks their five-card hand, or that there are an incorrect number of cards in each hand, there will usually be a penalty: either re-arrangement of the hand according to house rules or, typically, forfeiture of the hand.

-In casino-banked games, the banker is generally required to set his hand in a pre-specified manner, called the "house way", so that the dealer does not have to implement any strategy in order to beat the players.
-When a player is banking, he is free to set the hand however he chooses; however, players have the option of "co-banking" with the house, and if this option is chosen then the player's hand must also be set in the house way.
+In casino-banked games, the banker is generally required to set their hand in a pre-specified manner, called the "house way", so that the dealer does not have to implement any strategy in order to beat the players.
+When a player is banking, they are free to set the hand however they choose; however, players have the option of "co-banking" with the house, and if this option is chosen then the player's hand must also be set in the house way.

 California casinos typically charge a flat fee per hand (such as 5 cents or one dollar) to play, win or lose.
 Other casinos take a 5% commission out of the winnings, which is usually known as the rake.